imt-salt/onboarding-curriculum/getting-started.md

 ### Week 3:
 * Continue activities from Week 2
 * Start Learning Project that connects Ember to Django via JSON-API
-* Begin investigation on possible internship project ideas
+* Begin investigating internship project or move on to first assignment

 ## 0. Getting Started

-To start your onboarding process, we need to get your tech set up!
+*Repave*: To start your onboarding process, we need to get your tech set up!
 Starting with your computer, if it is not freshly paved, do so by restarting holding `cmd+r` until you reach recovery tools.
 Erase the Macintosh HD and re-install the OS.

 A few notes when setting up your computer:
 * Make sure to turn on FileVault